awsdocs/aws-iot-docs/developerguide/sdk-tutorials.md

 `callback`
 The function to call to process the subscribed message\.

 The `mqtt_connection.subscribe` function returns a future and a packet ID\.
 If the subscription request was initiated successfully, the packet ID returned is greater than 0\.
-To make sure the subscription was received and registered by the message broker, you must wait for the result of the asynchronous operation to return, as shown in the code example\.
+To make sure that the subscription was received and registered by the message broker, you must wait for the result of the asynchronous operation to return, as shown in the code example\.

 **The callback function**
 The callback in the `pubsub.py` sample processes the subscribed messages as the device receives them\.